Editing: Editing services

 Editing is a growing field of work in the service industry.
+There is little career training offered for editors.
 Paid editing services may be provided by specialized editing firms or by self-employed (freelance) editors.

 Editing firms may employ a team of in-house editors, rely on a network of individual contractors or both.
 Such firms are able to handle editing in a wide range of topics and genres, depending on the skills of individual editors.
 The services provided by these editors may be varied and can include proofreading, copy editing, online editing, developmental editing, editing for search engine optimization, etc.

 Self-employed editors work directly for clients (e.g., authors, publishers) or offer their services through editing firms, or both.
 They may specialize in a type of editing (e.g., copy editing) and in a particular subject area.
 Those who work directly for authors and develop professional relationships with them are called authors' editors.
+There is hope for self-employed editors because all editing differs based on tradition, experience, education, personal style, values, etc.